 If you take a lump sum, you can request the custodian of your IRA to transfer the money into your bank account, or you can transfer it into an investment account.

-The date you must begin taking distributions from the account depends on two factors: when your spouse passed away and how old they were at the time.
+If you choose to establish an inherited IRA, the date that you begin taking distributions from the account depends on two factors: when your spouse passed away and how old they were at the time.

 Choices for a spouse inheriting a Roth IRA